psychemedia/middle-english-romances/sir-orfeo.md

 He that had castel and toure,
 Foreft, fryth, bolhe felde and flour,
 Now hath he nothing that him lyketh,
-But wylde beftes that by hym ftrykcth :
+But wylde beftes that by hym ftrykcth:
 The here of his hede is blak and row,
 Bencthe his gurdel it ys ygrow.
 He takelh his harpe, and maketh hym gle,